ups1610/ups1610/README.md

 - 🥅 Goals: Contribute more to the projects and developer community
 - 📫 How to reach me: pratapsinghupendra96@.com
 - https://www.linkedin.com/in/upendrapratapsingh-1610/
-- ⚡ Fun fact: I love to do dancing
+- ⚡ Fun Fact: I love to do dancing

 ### Connect with me: